emilabraham/marvel-time-machine/developer_log.md

 like a cache.
 But whatever.

 If they provide me a JPA like interface to interact with the DB, why use the DB directly?

+Ding ding ding, I guess we have a winner.
+I'll stick with Room for now.
+This app is small enough that I can change it easy enough.